awalterschulze/goderive/Readme.md

 The `deriveSorted` function is useful for deterministically ranging over maps when used with `deriveKeys`.
 This feature requires Go 1.8
-derivedSorted does create a copy of its input, so that it does not mutate its input.
+deriveSorted does create a copy of its input, so that it does not mutate its input.
-This does sacrifice some efficiency.
+This does sacrifice some efficiency. deriveSorted supports only the types that deriveCompare supports, since it uses it for sorting.

-### TODO

-  - more tests
-  - update readme example
-  - add example to example package

 ## Fmap